 Forms System Guidelines & Instruction

 Warrington forms utilize WordPress and Gravity Forms.
-Though Gravity Forms has been risk assessed for open data at the University, there are responsibilities with collecting data.
-Please review this important information along with instructions, guidelines and tips below.
+Though Gravity Forms has been risk assessed for open data at the University, it cannot be used to collect FERPA data.
+UF-approved tools for collecting FERPA/restricted data are UF Google Forms, UF Qualtrics, and Office 365 Forms.

 Editors id="editors"